Light propagation and quasinormal modes of a topologically charged Schwarzschild-Klinkhamer wormhole: Lens equation and observables

 In this section, we will study the connection between the deflection of light in the weak-field regime, Eq. (\ref{13}), and in the strong-field regime, Eqs. (\ref{23}) and (\ref{24}), with $\delta\phi= \Delta\phi_R + \Delta\phi_D -\pi$, using the master equations of gravitational lensing in spacetime.
 Thus, we can construct physical quantities that can be theoretically observed.
 We consider lenses in the strong-field regime as a starting point.

 In Fig. (\ref{LENS1}), the panel visually illustrates the lens diagram.
 The light beam emitted by the source \textbf{S} is deflected by the presence of the WH located at \textbf{L}, subsequently propagating toward the observer \textbf{O}.
 The angular deflection of the light path is denoted by $\alpha$.
 The angular positions of the source and the image with respect to the optical axis, $\overline{LO}$, are represented by $\psi$ and $\theta$, respectively.
-Thus, considering that the source \textbf{S} is practically aligned with the lens \textbf{L}, a position in which the relativistic images should be more expressive \cite{B10,B11}, we then have the lens equation that relates the angular positions $\psi$ and $\theta$ defined as where $\Delta\alpha_n$ is the deflection angle subtracted from all the loops made by the photons before reaching the observer, that is, $\Delta\alpha_n = \alpha -2n\pi$.
+Thus, considering that the source \textbf{S} is practically aligned with the lens \textbf{L}, a position in which the relativistic images should be more expressive \cite{B10,B11}, we then have the lens equation that relates the angular positions $\psi$ and $\theta$ defined as $\psi = \theta -\frac{D_{LS}}{D_{OS}}\Delta\alpha_n$. where $\Delta\alpha_n$ is the deflection angle subtracted from all the loops made by the photons before reaching the observer, that is, $\Delta\alpha_n = \alpha -2n\pi$.
 In this approach, we use the following approximation for the impact parameter $\beta\approx\theta{D_{OL}}$.
-Then the contributions to the angular deflection, Eqs. (\ref{23}) and (\ref{24}), are rewritten as: